 As well as in Prague, we also dined inside restaurants in Cesky Krumlov, Brno, Olomouc and Ostrava with our dog, as well as a few small towns.
 Just make sure to check at the door, as like other countries there are some exceptions.
 This also applies to bars, naturally!

 Taking a Dog on Public Transport in Czech Republic

-Just as dogs are allowed in most restaurants and cafes in the Czech Republic, the public transport is also fairly dog-friendly, except for some cases with larger dogs.
-Note also that for larger dogs the ticket required and rules vary throughout the country.
+Just as dogs are allowed in most restaurants and cafes in the Czech Republic, the public transport is also fairly dog-friendly, with dogs generally allowed onboard.

 Dog-Friendly Accommodation in Czech Republic

 The majority of accommodation in the Czech Republic allows dogs.
 In my recent investigation, 60% of hotels, guesthouses and B&Bs in Prague on Booking.com allow dogs, although conditions may apply.

 Often a extra charge applies – we were stung with a hefty (compared to the amount we paid for our room) charge of €15 when staying in a hotel just outside of Prague.
 We also had no issues finding dog-friendly apartments on Airbnb, many being rented out by people who themselves are dog owners!

 Dog-Friendly Parks in Czech Republic